 What are your sport goals for the 2017-2018 season?
 Are you going to align with the WPT?

 Will we have the chance to see you evolve on FFT tournaments?

 My main plan is to train thoroughly, as 2016, it has not always been possible, and why not play the WPT; but since Monaco, it looks financially difficult.

-For French tournaments, I just got my FFT license and I intend to play as many tournaments as possible ...
-I will also play in Mougins with Virginie Pironneau, a reference of the French women's paddle.
+For French tournaments, I have just obtained my FFT license and I intend to play as many tournaments as possible… I will also play in Mougins with Virginie Pironneau, a reference from the padel French feminine.